reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 The `range` statement at the top , set's up a `$ind` and an  `$sl` variable.
 The `$sl` is set up from the `$service.ServiceLevels` subfield on the referenced `$service` variable.
 It also set's an an index (`$ind~) that can be used as required.

 The columns are then populated using Reliably CLI functions.
-All the functions take as a prameter a Service Level object from the `$sl` variable.
+All the functions take as a parameter a Service Level object from the `$sl` variable.

 Again the block is completed by the range `{{ end }}` delimiter.

 The report concludes by including a subscript section that shows the version and date of the Reliably CLI that generated the report.
 This uses a Reliably CLI function to provide the version info.

 ```
-<sub>Generating with: The Reliably CLI Version {{ reliablyVersion }}</sub>
+<small>Generating with: The Reliably CLI Version {{ reliablyVersion }}</small>
 ```

 ## About Report Data

-When the 'reliably slo report' runs, it generates Report data.
-It is this Report data that is used when populating output reports from report templates.
+When the `reliably slo report` runs, it generates Report data.
+This Report data is used when populating output reports from report templates.
 The report data object used when processing templates, is defined as follows:

 The top-level report is from the following go struct: